boa3444/Linux_Lab/Assignments/LAB1.md

-# LAB1 – Shell Programming Practice
+# LAB1 – Linux Basics
 This document summarizes commands executed from Lab3 and Lab5 in Unit-1, along with sample outputs and brief explanations.

 ## Lab5 – File Permissions and Ownership